Is It Bad To Sleep With Wet Hair? 4 Right Ways To Sleep Safely

 Silk pillowcases minimize friction and prevent hair breakage.
 Moreover, unlike cotton pillowcases, silk pillowcases do not absorb hair moisture and may reduce the risk of infections, frizz, and breakage.
 However, there is no evidence to support this fact.

 Sleeping with wet hair may not sound dangerous, but it can seriously affect your hair health.
 When you sleep with wet hair, your hair strands become more prone to breakage and fungal infections.
 It also leaves your hair tangled, requiring more maintenance.
 However, if you have to sleep with your hair wet or damp, apply coconut oil to reduce any protein loss.
 But if you have seborrheic dermatitis, steer clear of coconut oil.
 You can also condition your hair to keep it healthy and easy to detangle.
 Try to dry your hair at least 70% before you hit the bed.
+Do note that the best way to protect your hair while sleeping, is to use a silk or satin pillowcase to reduce friction, which helps minimize tangling and breakage.
 Never go to bed with your hair wet and knotted or tied up on the head.
 It may cause additional breakage and pull.

 Frequently Asked Questions